Macedonian central bank sees no new steps to protect banks from Greek impact

 SKOPJE Macedonia's central bank has no plans for further preventive measure to limit the outflow of capital to Greece, its governor said on Friday.

-The two banks, Stopanska Banka and Alfa Banka, hold 22 percent of banking assets in Macedonia.
+The two banks, Stopanska Banka STB.MKE and Alfa Banka, hold 22 percent of banking assets in Macedonia.

 The Balkan country on Sunday ordered its banks to pull their money from Greek banks and took steps to limit the outflow of capital to Greece, which faces the risk of financial meltdown after the collapse of talks with its creditors.